 The key to end punctuation is to remember to use it!
-Because many people text or send messages these days, they often forget to use punctuation in other, more formal situations, like school or the workplace, where it matters.
+Because many people text or send messages these days, they often forget to use punctuation in more formal situations, like school or the workplace, where it matters.

 - The three types of end punctuation in English are periods, question marks, and exclamation points.

 - The content of the sentence determines which punctuation to put at the end.

 - Remembering to actually use end punctuation is the biggest challenge.